ZeratuuLL/Kaggle/Google Analytics Customer Revenue Prediction/Data Summary.md

       * source: 380 sources.
 Should be able to extract something
       * Others: NAs
   * Those start with 'totals'
       * bounces: half missing half 1?
+Seems to be a bad thing if the value is 1.
+Perhaps related to other variables.
+NAs filled.
-      * hits: interesting numbers
+      * hits: interesting numbers.
+A high number should be good.
+A crosstable with hits and bounces has been obtained.
+When **bounces=1, hits=1, 2 or 3** and more than **99.1%** is 1.
+When **bounces=1, hits>1** with probability around **99.99%**.
+Perhaps using hits will be enough.
-      * newVisits: Meaning?
-703k of 1s.
-The rest missing?
+      * newVisits: 703k of 1s.
+Filled the rest with 0.
+Totally agrees with visitNumber. **To be deleted**
-      * pageviews: Like hits, numbers
+      * pageviews: Aroun 741k records equal to hits.
+Perhaps a log transformation.
       * transactionRevenue: The prediction, 11515 records?
       * visits: all 1s.
 To be deleted